Medically Reviewed

 What if I can’t get approval to go to inpatient rehab?

-If you can’t find a way to balance both your job and residential treatment, you can look into an outpatient approach, which are best suited to those with more manageable addictions.
+If you can’t find a way to balance both your job and residential treatment, you can look into outpatient drug rehab, which are best suited to those with more manageable addictions.
 These programs often involve counseling and group therapy a few hours a day or week.

 Conclusion